 - You should also have a look at PIR Arduino Interfacing.

 This is it for today.
 Hope you find this tutorial helpful.
-If you’re unsure or have any question, you can pop your comment in the section below, I’ll help you the best way I can.
+If you’re unsure or have any questions, you can pop your comment in the section below, I’ll help you the best way I can.
 Thank you for reading this article.